Scientist Training Programme Quality Standards Committee

 The Quality and Standards Committee provides governance and oversight to the School to ensure the quality of the Scientist Training Programme (STP).
 Thus enabling those who successfully complete the programme to fulfil the requirements of the Health and Care Professions Council (HCPC) to register as a Clinical Scientist.

-Led by Mr. Grahame Pope as Chair, committee members will serve a 2 to 3 year term and meet quarterly to consider matters of governance and provide strategic support to the School Senior Management Team.
+Led by Mr. Grahame Pope as Chair, committee members serve a 2 to 3 year term and meet quarterly to consider matters of governance and provide strategic support to the School Senior Management Team.

 assets